 - Architect In Charge : Alan Tay

 - Design Team : Iskandar Idris, Xue Zhen Chen, Sarah Ng

-Reinterpreting the cloister as a space imbued with an infinite permutations of possibilities, living occurs organically around courtyards.
+Reinterpreting the cloister as a space imbued with infinite permutations of possibilities, living occurs organically around courtyards.

 Confronted with the context, we were gripped with the intuition to fortify and the preoccupation with flatness.
-Considering the size of the plot, it came to us almost immediately to build a single storey mansion.
-Geoffrey Bawa’s house on 33rd Lane in Colombo and the House of the Faun in Pompeii (2nd century AC) were references that were instrumental in the formulation of the plan in early stages.
+Considering the size of the plot, it came to us almost immediately to build a single-storey mansion.
+Geoffrey Bawa’s house on 33rd Lane in Colombo and the House of the Faun in Pompeii (2nd century AC) were references that were instrumental in the formulation of the plan in the early stages.

 The main space is spatially delineated into 9 sub-grids, punctuated with a series of courtyards.
 The courtyards were essential for the otherwise deep plan to work, as they bring natural daylight and ventilation to every part of the house.
 Each courtyard is unique, differentiated by the varied sizes and placement within its respective sub-zones.
-Each has a different garden that responds to the differing openness to sky and the way rain gathers and free fall into the courtyards from the varying roof slopes which are geometrically determined by the courtyards’ placement and dimension.
+Each has a different garden that responds to the differing openness to the sky and the way rain gathers and free-fall into the courtyards from the varying roof slopes which are geometrically determined by the courtyards’ placement and dimension.

-We were exploring and expanding on the contemporary tropical house trope where courtyards and roofs, instead of walls and air-conditioning, dictates and define space.
+We were exploring and expanding on the contemporary tropical house trope were courtyards and roofs, instead of walls and air-conditioning, dictate and define space.
 We wanted to create a house that can evolve organically with the family.
 We were interested in spaces that inspire and sensitized one to the beauty of nature.
 Adapting their living spaces with the changing sun-path and taking notice that the sound of rain is distinct in the different courtyards.